phillipsj/phillipsj/input/posts/migrating-away-from-cake-as-my-blog-build-tool.md

 ---
 # Migrating away from Cake as my blog build tool

 I have been using [Wyam](https://wyam.io/) as my blog engine for almost two years.
 As part of using Wyam, I have been using the awesome [Cake.Wyam]() addin for building my blog.
 I have paired that along with a few other Cake addins to create a Cake build script that orchestrates my builds.
-With [Wyam 2.0](https://wyam.io/blog/version-2.0) being release and the .NET Core global tool now existing I have decided that I am going to move to a much simpler build script.
+With [Wyam 2.0](https://wyam.io/blog/version-2.0) being released and the .NET Core global tool now existing I have decided that I am going to move to a much simpler build script.
 This post is going to serve as the guide to how I migrated away.

 ## Tools used in Cake